 Breaches of the Code of Conduct

 Sanctions may be applied if this Code of Conduct or any relevant law is breached.
 Depending on the nature of the breach, sanctions may include counselling, disciplinary action (including termination of employment), criminal charges, and/or civil action.
 Breaches of the Code of Conduct by employees will be responded to in accordance with relevant Local Government legislation, (eg. provisions of the Local Government Act 2009).
-Suspected official misconduct will be referred to the Crime and Misconduct Commission for investigation.
+Some matters may be referred to external agencies, such as the Crime and Corruption Commission and/or the Queensland Police Service, for investigation.

 Council personnel and members of the public are encouraged to report any activity or behaviour that may breach the Code of Conduct.
-Reports will be dealt with in a confidential, responsive and fair manner.
+Reports will be dealt with in accordance with Council's Complaint Management Policy.
 Please follow the steps provided to lodge a report.